shankel3443/2017-Beer-Brewery-Investigation-in-the-US/README.md

 To cap off the investigation, we took an in-depth look into the distributions of the top 10 beers styles to provide an incentive for market expansion.

+Attached at the end of the PowerPoint deck is our Youtube presentation links.

 ### Codebook
 1. `doc` - Contains the requirements given by the sponsors
    - `Case_Study_01.pdf` - Contains the description